-Where Guitar despises whites and wants to separate himself from them altogether, Milkman identifies with white people, recognizing that they’re not all the same.
+Where Guitar despises white people and wants to separate himself from them altogether, Milkman identifies with white people, recognizing that they’re not all the same.
 This might suggests that Pilate has influenced his thinking more than Macon: like Pilate, Milkman is more interested in union than separation, more interested in what seemingly unlike people have in common than what distinguishes them.

 Macon enjoys teaching his son his business, since it means that his son belongs to him and not to Ruth.
 While Milkman collects rent, Macon contemplates ways to grow his business.
-Because he’s black, it’s difficult to find new properties, but he is optimistic that he will be able to find properties that no one knows are valuable yet.
+Because he’s Black, it’s difficult to find new properties, but he is optimistic that he will be able to find properties that no one knows are valuable yet.
 The year is 1945, and life is good for Macon, with the exception of Ruth.
 She is now 50 years old, and still disappears from Macon’s house, though no one knows where she goes.
 Macon is suspicious that Ruth has lovers, but he doesn’t hit her anymore.

 The last time that Macon hits Ruth occurs when Milkman is 22 years old — and Milkman hits Macon back.
 Milkman is a mature young man and has been having sex for years.
 He sees his mother as a sad, weak woman taking care of small, weak things like flowers and goldfish.
 Ruth resents Macon, and feels that their marriage somehow inspired her father to kill himself.
 She provokes Macon in small ways; Lena doesn’t notice her manipulation, but Corinthians does.